hxn8439/idk_planning/README.md

 - Video demos:
   [`Simulation video`](https://youtu.be/WiZtcR9hqvM)

-- Check our blogpost for full documentations and scrum development of this repository. https://blog.uta.edu/cseseniordesign/2021/12/10/project-identify-classify-idc/
+- Check our blogpost for comprehensive documentation and the scrum development of this repository. https://blog.uta.edu/cseseniordesign/2021/12/10/project-identify-classify-idc/

 - Citation of this repository: